dstackai/dstack/docs/docs/reference/dstack.yml/task.md

       gpu:  tpu-v2-8
     ```

-    !!! info "Limitations"
-        Multi-node tasks aren't supported yet with TPU, but this support is coming soon.
+    Currently, only 8 TPU cores can be specified, supporting single TPU device workloads.
+Multi-TPU support is coming soon.

 ??? info "Shared memory"
     If you are using parallel communicating processes (e.g., dataloaders in PyTorch), you may need to configure